hypertensy/warface-sdk/README.md

 $client = new Warface\ApiClient();

-//                               Name clan     Game server (int or const)
+//                         (the clan name, the ID of the game server)
 //                                  /                    \
 $info = $client->clan()->members('1337', Warface\Enums\GameServer::ALPHA);
 //                /        \